 The Diamond Nexus Promise

-Diamond Nexus developed a patented lab created diamond alternative to simulate the look, weight, and feel of a naturally mined diamond with superior quality.
+Diamond Nexus developed a patented lab created diamond alternative to simulate the look, wear, and feel of natural diamonds with superior quality.
 Every Nexus Diamond alternative has D graded color with Internally Flawless (IF) clarity and an Ideal Cut for maximum brilliance and fire.
 In this way, you can ensure that your diamond alternative will be perfectly colorless, but at a fraction of the cost.
 Our stones are also created so that they’ll never chip, crack, or become discolored or cloudy with normal wear.
 Our Lifetime Stone Guarantee ensures that if anything does happen to your stone, we will replace it for free, forever.